Nicky has lived in Christchurch her whole life, where she studied, worked and raised her two sons alongside husband David.

 After leaving school Nicky trained as a secondary school teacher and taught at Hagley High School and Hornby High School before taking up a position at the Christchurch Polytechnic.

-She then turned her hand to business and in 1991 was a foundation partner in a nationwide marketing company which specialised in promoting New Zealand fashion designers and their product.
+In 1991, following her time teaching, Nicky became a foundation partner in a nationwide marketing company which specialised in promoting New Zealand fashion designers and their product.
 This was the beginning of a series of businesses which included retailing, manufacturing, and distribution.

 In 1998, she established an internet and e-commerce business specializing in on-line marketing and the development of industry clusters.
 She also served as a director of the Canterbury Employers Chamber of Commerce and the Ashburton Savings Bank, and is a member of the Institute of Directors.

 In 2002 Nicky was selected as National’s candidate for Christchurch Central.